 An estimated 28.9 million people in the United States receive a sinusitis diagnosis every year.
 At Atlanta ENT, Sinus & Allergy Associates, P.C., with two offices in Atlanta, Georgia, the experienced medical team offers individualized care for sinusitis.
-Otolaryngologists Ramie A. Tritt, MD, and Gregg R. Sachs, DO, use on-site technologies to quickly diagnose sinusitis.
-They customize your treatment plan to your needs and offer in-office, same-day procedures, including balloon sinuplasty, to help you feel better fast.
+Otolaryngologist Ramie A. Tritt, MD, uses on-site technologies to quickly diagnose sinusitis.
+He customizes your treatment plan to your needs and offer in-office, same-day procedures, including balloon sinuplasty, to help you feel better fast.
 Schedule an evaluation for sinusitis online, or call the office nearest you today.

 Sinusitis describes inflammation in the lining of your sinuses.
 You have acute sinusitis if your symptoms occur on occasion or chronic sinusitis if your symptoms are persistent.